A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 The PISA (Programme for International Student Assessment) ranking has repeatedly placed Finland in the top 10 countries.
 For each country, a panel of 15-year-olds is judged on scientific subjects.
 In 2005, Finland came first out of 70, in 2016 5th and in 2018 7th.

-In higher education, there are more women than men in Finland (60% versus 40%).
-Finnish education therefore produces more women with doctorates, who then take a career break to look after their families and return to work.
+In higher education in Finland, there are more women than men (60% versus 40%).
+Finnish education therefore produces more women with doctorates who then take a break in their careers to care for their families and later return to work.

 A little anecdote: Finland pays a "parental salary" to mothers or fathers who stay at home to raise their children.